- Very Basic Boat Propeller Injury and Death Statistics

 The database is also sold by some third party vendors and access is provided to the media by IRE.org and the Missouri School of Journalism.

-Several previous years are available in print form as supplements to United States Coast Guard Docket 10299 as:
+Several previous years were previously available in print form as supplements to United States Coast Guard Docket 10299 as:

 - Report: Recreational Fatal Boating Accident Data; Propeller Strikes 1988 – 1993